Stephen Oduro

-Stephen Oduro (born 13 April 1983) is a professional footballer, who plays as a midfielder for Asante Kotoko.
+Stephen Oduro (born 13 April 1983) is a professional footballer who plays as a midfielder.

 Career

-Oduro nicknamed "Yaw Zico or Tico Tico" because of his height, began his career with Real Tamale United and was transferred in 2000 to Asante Kotoko.
+Oduro, nicknamed "Yaw Zico or Tico Tico" because of his height, began his career with Real Tamale United and was transferred in 2000 to Asante Kotoko.
 He has been an instrumental part to porcupine warriors since his arrival from the north giants.
-Asante Kotoko fans also call him the darling boy.
-Oduro is also one of Ghana-based freekick expert and he scored a brilliant one against rivals Hearts of Oak in a 2–0 win at the Kumasi Sports Stadium.

 International

-He is also former Black Stars member and holds one cap and was member Black Starlets squad for the 1999 FIFA U-17 World Championship in New Zealand.
+He is also former Black Stars, and was a member of the Black Starlets squad for the 1999 FIFA U-17 World Championship in New Zealand.